Trump valet has coronavirus; president again ... | Taiwan News

 He added, "The President and the Vice President have since tested negative for the virus and they remain in great health.”

+Trump told reporters that he was tested Wednesday and again Thursday.
+He added, “I’ve had very little contact, personal contact, with this gentleman."

+Trump said the health scare showed the “fallacy” of calls for widespread nationwide testing.
+“Testing is not a perfect art," he said, adding, “Even when you test once a day somebody could, something happens where they catch something.”

-The White House instituted safety protocols nearly two months ago, including frequent temperature checks.
+The White House began instituting safety protocols nearly two months ago, including frequent temperature checks.
 Last month it began administering rapid COVID-19 tests to all those in close proximity to the president, with staffers being tested about once a week.

-Several valets cater to the president and his guests at the White House, both in the West Wing and in the White House residence.
+Federal guidance has been that a person who was exposed to a confirmed case of the virus should self-isolate for 14 days, but a different set of recommendations apply to those deemed essential workers.
+The Centers for Disease Control and Prevention says essential workers can continue to report to work as long as they monitor their temperature at least twice a day and wear a mask.

+Trump and Pence have generally refrained from wearing masks, citing the fact that they are regularly tested.